-Mr Albert Wong Non-Executive Director and Deputy Chaiman Dr Russell Howard Non-Executive Direct Qualifications Bachelor of Commerce (UNSW), F Fin, MSDIA, FAICD Qualifications - PhD Experience and expertise Originally from Hong Kong, Mr Wong has lived in Australia for over 40 years and has been involved in the stockbroking and investment banking industry for over 30 years.
+Mr Albert Wong - Non-Executive Director and Deputy Chairman Qualifications - Bachelor of Commerce (UNSW), F Fin, MSDIA, FAICD Experience and expertise Originally from Hong Kong, Mr Wong has lived in Australia for over 40 years and has been involved in the stockbroking and investment banking industry for over 30 years.
 He was admitted as a Member of the Australian Securities Exchange in 1988 and was the principal of Intersuisse Limited until 1995 when he established the Barton Capital group of companies, including eStar Online, both companies were listed on the Australian Securities Exchange.
 Mr Wong was a Founding Director of Gujarat NRE Resources NL and Pluton Resources Limited.
 He has been the business partner of former NSW Premier, The Hon.
 Neville Wran AC QC at Wran Partners from 2004-2011.
-He served as Chairman of Winmar Resources Ltd from 2009-2014 and Deputy Chairman of Kimberly Diamonds Limited from 2011- 2014.
+He served as Chairman of Winmar Resources Ltd from 2009-2014 and Deputy Chairman of Kimberly Diamonds Limited from 2011-2014.
 Mr Wong is Deputy Chairman of Frima BioMed Limited.
+Mr Wong has been widely involved in philanthropic activities including his directorships on UNSW Foundation.
+Honorary Life Governor and President of The University of Physics Foundation.
+Mr Wong helped seed Ian Thorpe's Fountain For Youth Foundation and served on its Board from 2003 - 2015.
+Mr Wong is a Fellow of the Financial Services Institute of Australasia, a Master Stockbroker of the Securities & Derivatives Industry Association and a Fellow of the Australian Institute of Company Directors.
+Mr Wong is also currently a director of the Children's Medical Research Institute and the CMRI Foundation Date of appointment - 28 April 2010 Other current directorships - None Former directorships (in the last 3 years) - Winmar Resources Ltd and Kimberley Diamonds Ltd Special responsibilities Chairman of Audit and Risk Committee (to 21 February 2014) and member of Remuneration Committee Interests in shares - 3,837,500 fully paid ordinary shares Interests in options - None

+Dr Russell Howard - Non-Executive Director

+Qualifications - PhD

-Mr Wong has been widely involved in philanthropic activities including his directorships on UNSW Foundation, Honorary Life Governor and President of The University of Physics Foundation.
-Mr Wong helped seed lan Thorpe's Fountain For Youth Foundation and served on its Board from 2003 - 2015.
-Mr Wong is a Fellow of the Financial Services Institute of Australasia, a Master Stockbroker of the Securities &amp; Derivatives Industry Association and a Fellow of the Australian Institute of Company Directors.
-Mr Wong is also currently a director of the Children's Medical Research Institute and the CMRI Foundation.
-Experience and expertise Dr Russell Howard is manager, and entrepr winner of the 2014 Ad global impact on the k pioneer in the field of of one of the most imp "DNA Shuffling" or "N 150 scientific publicat of Melbourne, Dr How tories around the worl &amp; Eliza Hall Institute in Maryland where he by Schering-Plough's DN Alto, California; was th co-founder and CEO As Maxygen's CEO, D US\$ 260 million in cal partnered dozens of t 2008, Dr Howard star Date of appointment - 28 April 2010 in a number of other i Other current directorships - None Howard is also currer as a Director of Circa Former directorships Winmar Resources Ltd and Kimberley Diamond Ltd Date of appointment - 8 May 2013 (in the last 3 years) Obsimper of Audit and Disk Committee (to 24 Estimate 2014) and enables of Darr Other current directorships Circadian Technologi Special responsibilities Chairman of Audit and Risk Committee (to 21 February 2014) and member of Remu- neration Committee Former directorships (in the last 3 years) - None Interests in shares 3,837,500 fully paid ordinary shares Special responsibilities Member of Remunerative Interests in options - None Interests in shares - None Interests in options - None F rector l is an Australian scientist, executive epreneur; he was recently the overall Advance Global Australian Award for his he biotechnology field and green chemistry.
-He was a of molecular parasitology and in leading the commercialization mportant methods used widely today in molecular biology called "Molecular Breeding."
-He is an inventor of five patents and has over cations.
-After earning his PhD in biochemistry from the University loward has held positions at a number of leading research laboravorld, including the Immunoparasitology Laboratory at the Walter te in Melbourne and the National Institutes of Health in Bethesda, became a tenured investigator.
-In industry, Dr Howard worked at DNAX Research Institute of Molecular and Cellular Biology in Palo is the President and Scientific Director of Affymax, Inc.; and was the O of Maxygen, Inc. after its spin-out of Affymax-GlaxoWellcome. ), Dr Howard led its IPO and a secondary offering raising a total of capital.
-Under Dr Howard, Maxygen successfully developed and of technology applications and products.
-After leaving Maxygen in tarted the CleanTech company Oakbio, Inc. and remains involved er innovative biotechnology companies in the USA and Australia.
-Dr rently Executive Chairman of NeuClone Pty Ltd and was appointed cadian Technologies Ltd in 2014.
+Experience and expertise - Dr. Russell Howard is an Australian scientist, executive manager, and entrepreneur; he was recently the overall winner of the 2014 Advance Global Australian Award for his global impact on the biotechnology field and green chemistry.
+He was a pioneer in the field of molecular parasitology and in leading the commercialization of one of the most important methods used widely today in molecular biology called "DNA Shuffling" or "Molecular Breeding."
+He is an inventor of five patents and has over 150 scientific publications.
+After earning his PhD in biochemistry from the University of Melbourne, Dr. Howard has held positions at a number of leading research laboratories around the world, including the Immunoparasitology Laboratory at the Walter & Eliza Hall Institute in Melbourne and the National Institutes of Health in Bethesda, Maryland where he became a tenured investigator.
+In industry, Dr. Howard worked at Schering-Plough's DNAX Research Institute of Molecular and Cellular Biology in Palo Alto, California; was the President and Scientific Director of Affymax, Inc.; and was the co-founder and CEO of Maxygen, Inc. after its spin-out of Affymax-GlaxoWellcome.
+As Maxygen's CEO, Dr. Howard led its IPO and a secondary offering raising a total of US\$ 260 million in capital.
+Under Dr. Howard, Maxygen successfully developed and partnered dozens of technology applications and products.
+After leaving Maxygen in 2008, Dr. Howard is also currently Executive Chairman of NeuClone Pty Ltd and was appointed as a Director of Circadian Technologies Ltd in 2014.

+Date of appointment - 8 May 2013

+Other current directorships - Circadian Technologies Ltd

+Former directorships (in the last 3 years) - None

+Special responsibilities - Member of Remuneration Committee

+Interests in shares - None

+Interests in options - None